GuanQinG-GitHub/Rotating-Elves/docs/Rotating_Elves.md

 # Rotating Elves
 This web page is held for sharing the project materials in Embedded System Design and Introduction to Circuit, 2022 fall.
-Welcome to email us <202030101256@mail.scut.edu.cn>.
+Welcome to email us at <202030101256@mail.scut.edu.cn>.

 # Project Materials